RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab5-rollbacks.md

 Select the "From Git" icon, and click on the "Node.js" builder image.
 </blockquote>

 Make sure that you replace <b>YOUR_ACCOUNT</b> with your GitHub user ID.
-You will need to click on the "Show Advanced Git Options" expander to fill in the "Context Dir" field:
+Click on the "Show Advanced Git Options" expander to fill in the "Context Dir" field:

 <p>
 <table>